 ATMs are widely available.
 Credit cards are accepted in most hotels and restaurants; smaller guesthouses or rural businesses may only accept cash.

-ATMs that accept major credit cards (ie Visa, MasterCard and American Express) are common, found in all sizeable towns and cities.
+ATMs that accept major credit cards (mainly Visa and MasterCard) are common, found in all sizeable towns and cities.
 The total amount you can withdraw depends on your bank's own restrictions.

 Foreigners may be approached on the street (especially in Sofia or Varna) and asked to change money, but this is illegal and there’s a high chance you’ll be given counterfeit leva, short-changed or robbed, so don't do it!

 Bulgarian banknotes come in denominations of 2, 5, 10, 20, 50 and 100 leva.
 Coins come in 1, 2, 5, 10, 20 and 50 stotinki and 1 and 2 leva.
 Prices for smaller items are always quoted in leva or a fraction of a lev, eg on a bus ticket the fare will be listed as ‘0.50 lv’ rather than ‘50 stotinki’.
 Some shops will not bother to give change less than 1 lv in value.
 It's wise to bring exact change or small bills for minor attractions, which seldom seem to have change.